 If identification is not made using MALDI-TOF MS, one subsequent approach is to assess microscopic appearance using staining techniques and, if required, identify the organism using molecular methods.
 A less common approach involves subjecting the organism to a series of biochemical tests, such as those found in commercial identification systems and rapid serological agglutinations.
-The data is collared and compared to standard texts or used to create a numerical profile to obtain identification.
+The data is collated and compared to standard texts or used to create a numerical profile to obtain identification.
 This can provide accurate identification but can be an expensive and time-consuming process (6).
 It should be noted that biochemical tests may not be appropriate to identify all microorganisms.
-For detailed identification UK SMIs.
+For detailed identification procedures for individual organisms, please refer to the relevant identification UK SMIs.

 Recent changes in nomenclature and taxonomy for medically significant fungi involve the addition of new genera/species and revisions to existing names (7).
-At the time of writing, it was decided to mention fungi using their former names; however, see algorithm 7 for previous and revised names for angle mentioned in this document.
+At the time of writing, it was decided to mention fungi using their former names; however, see algorithm 7 for previous and revised names for fungi mentioned in this document.